wp-plugins/wordpress-hebrew-date/readme.txt

 1. Example

 == Changelog ==
+= 1.2 =
+* Organizing code and use Wordpress 3.0 functions.
+* Add donate button.
+= 1.1.3 =
+* Add support points to splitting date.
 = 1.1 =
 * Add option of change date by the sunset.
 * Add Hebrew months in English.